-UV does not affect the taste, colour, or pH of the fluid being disinfected and, as such, the technique is often used where conventional chlorine disinfection cannot be applied, such as within a brewery, soft drinks plant, pharmaceutical facility or fish farm.
+UV technology does not affect the taste, colour, or pH of the fluid being disinfected and, as such, the technique is often used where conventional chlorine disinfection cannot be applied, such as within a brewery, soft drinks plant, pharmaceutical facility or fish farm.

-atg UV are committed to providing Ultraviolet disinfection systems that deliver the required amount of UV for a given application.
+atg Evoqua are committed to providing Ultraviolet disinfection systems that deliver the required amount of UV for a given application.
 This has become paramount as pressure increases on facilities to provide sufficient treatment.
 With this in mind, atg have invested in Bio Dose Testing on selected product ranges, enabling atg to offer “Validated” systems.

-The EPA method is one of the most modern and rigorous testing regimes in the world, offering a number of benefits over other existing validation standards, such as increased flexible operation for validated equipment.
+The EPA method is one of the most modern and rigorous testing regimes in the world, offering a number of benefits over other existing validation standards, such as an increased flexible operation for validated equipment.

 The US EPA UVDGM 2006 uses the mandate of the Safe Drinking Water Act to monitor emerging contaminants, under the Unregulated Contaminant Monitoring Regulation (UCMR2).

-Aimed at water supplies originating from lakes, reservoirs, ground water aquifers and rivers, the purpose of the US EPA UVDGM legislation is to ensure populations are kept safe from emerging pathogens, such as Giardia and Cryptosporidium.
+Aimed at water supplies originating from lakes, reservoirs, groundwater aquifers and rivers, the purpose of the US EPA UVDGM legislation is to ensure populations are kept safe from emerging pathogens, such as Giardia and Cryptosporidium.